fj222wh/L2/README.md

 ## Advanced functionality:
+- Implement categorier on products
 - Calculate discounts
-- Taxes on products
+- Taxes on products?
-- Functionality for customers/admin?
 - Save stats of sales
 - Storage (Counting items in store or smth)
-- Payments (Not possible to add here tho)
 - Reports, stats of sales
 - Delivery fees based on total sum